John Tateishi: Life

 In 1978, he became the chair of the National Committee for Redress and helped guide the campaign.
-He resigned from the city college in 1981 to fully focus on the campaign, and served as the principal lobbyist for it through his position as the redress director.
+He resigned from the city college in 1981 to fully focus on the campaign, and served as the campaign's principal lobbyist.
 Tateishi left the campaign two years before the Civil Liberties Act of 1988.

 He rejoined the organization as national executive director in 1999, and focused on criticizing the Bush administration's handling of the post 9/11 crisis.